Description

 • The penetration figures in these tables are for an uncapped AP shell striking the plate at 90 degrees, i.e., with the axis of the shell perpendicular to the face of the plate.
 A capped shell would give about 10 to 20% improvement at low velocities and about 30 to 50% at high velocities.

-• Note that the muzzle velocity for the 1,250 lbs.
-(567 kg) APC shell in the upper table is much higher than that given in most references.
+• Note that the muzzle velocity for these tables is much higher than that given in most references.
 For that reason, I believe that these to be proofing values and not what would be achieved in service.

 • It should be noted here that British APC projectiles before the introduction of the "Greenboy" design were prone to breaking up and suffering premature detonation upon striking thick armor plates.